tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

   * You are starting to build tests for every feature you add to the software
   * You want to tie the tests into the automated build system for your software

-In these cases, you have likely scaled past the point where Selenium IDE is enabling you, into a range where it&#8217;s costs outweigh it&#8217;s gains.
+In these cases, you have likely scaled past the point where Selenium IDE is enabling you, into a range where it's costs outweigh it's gains.

 ## The Next Step for Web Automation